 #4.
 Take your time

-There is no doubt that dealing with the various feelings associated with jealousy requires a certain level of emotional maturity.
+No doubt, dealing with the various feelings associated with jealousy requires a certain level of emotional maturity.
 It takes courage to confront our critical inner voice and all of the insecurities it generates.
-Willpower is also required to take a step back and resist acting on our impulsive, jealous reactions.
+Willpower must step back and resist acting on our impulsive, jealous reactions.
 However, when we cultivate this power within ourselves, we realize we are far more powerful than we realize.
 We gain confidence in ourselves and our relationships by learning how to deal with jealousy.

 Frequently Asked Questions